kai-li-1994/garment-variant-dataset/README.md

 ```

 This file contains **47,522 colour-specific garment variants** and is the direct input used for the associated sorting and preprocessing/disruptor analyses.

-## Repository purpose

-This repository documents how raw retailer product-page records were transformed into a harmonized, analysis-ready garment dataset.

-The repository is intended to support:

-- automated textile sorting research;
-- textile preprocessing and feedstock-preparation analysis;
-- garment-level fibre composition analysis;
-- analysis of garment components, linings, trims, and secondary structures;
-- fibre-to-fibre recycling-barrier assessment;
-- reproducible use of retailer web data for textile circularity research.

-The repository provides a curated research dataset.
-It is **not** a redistribution or mirror of retailer webpages.

 ## Dataset overview